a-sor/lmodbus/README.md

 # Usage example

 Below are basic examples of a ModBus client and a server.
-For more details, please read the source code.
+For more details, please read the source code and the testing program.
 I hope I will get around to writing proper documentation some time in the future :)

 ## Client example